Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 Adjusting Flow for Plant Growth or Fish Preference

 Certain fish, such as bettas or discus, prefer low-flow environments.
-Conversely, riverine species like danios or hillstream loaches thrive in strong currents.
+Conversely, riverine species like danios or hillstream loaches thrive in stronger currents.

 In planted tanks: